bodias/ds2022-mini-proj-1/README.md

 1. Install the requirement (just the one) from requirements.txt
 2. Open two command line interfaces.
-3. Run the server. (optionally, pass --verbose to see algorithm's message hand-off logs.)
+3. Run the server.
+Optionally, pass `--verbose` flag to see algorithm's message hand-off logs.
 ```sh
 	python ra_program_server.py
 ```
 4. Run the client.
-Here, N denotes number of processes to be initialized.
+Here, `N` denotes number of processes to be initialized.
 ```sh
 	python ra_program_client.py N
 ```